Psoriasis treatments aim to:

 - UVB phototherapy.
 Controlled doses of UVB light from an artificial light source may improve mild to moderate psoriasis symptoms.
 UVB phototherapy, also called broadband UVB, can be used to treat single patches, widespread psoriasis and psoriasis that resists topical treatments.
 Short-term side effects may include redness, itching and dry skin.
 Using a moisturizer may help decrease these side effects.

-- Photochemotherapy, or psoralen plus ultraviolet A (PUVA).
+- Photochemotherapy or psoralen plus ultraviolet A (PUVA).
 Photochemotherapy involves taking a light-sensitizing medication (psoralen) before exposure to UVA light.
 UVA light penetrates deeper into the skin than does UVB light, and psoralen makes the skin more responsive to UVA exposure.
 This more aggressive treatment consistently improves skin and is often used for more-severe cases of psoriasis.
 PUVA involves two or three treatments a week for a prescribed number of weeks.
 Short-term side effects include nausea, headache, burning and itching.
 Long-term side effects include dry and wrinkled skin, freckles, and increased risk of skin cancer, including melanoma, the most serious form of skin cancer.
 Because this treatment makes you more sensitive to sunlight, it's important to avoid sun exposure when possible and to wear a broad-spectrum sunscreen with an SPF of at least 30.
 To protect your eyes, wear UVA-protective sunglasses.

 - Excimer laser.
 This form of light therapy, used for mild to moderate psoriasis, treats only the involved skin.
 A controlled beam of UVB light of a specific wavelength is directed to the psoriasis plaques to control scaling and inflammation.
 Healthy skin surrounding the patches isn't harmed.
 Excimer laser therapy requires fewer sessions than does traditional phototherapy because more powerful UVB light is used.
 Side effects can include redness and blistering.